-An Offline survey is a survey that does not require an online conection (internet) to be applied in the field, as the captured data is stored directly in the memory of the mobile device where the survey is applied.
-The Offline survey therefore has an important utility in market research applications, where non-self-applied questionnaires are to be applied, i.e. through field pollsters.
-Thus, the offline mobile interview will allow to conduct a face-to-face interview with the subject we are researching (CAPI: Computer Aided Personal Interview).
-In the past to carry out this type of surveys a laptop, palm or notebook type computer was used, with some program installed that allowed the data entry of the answers by using keyboard, even many researchers used Excel or Word to collect the data in the field, which was subsequently transferred to SPSS or some data processing program.
+An offline survey is a survey that does not require an online connection (internet) to be applied in the field, since the captured data is stored directly in the memory of the mobile device where the survey is applied.
+Offline surveys are therefore very useful in today's market research, where it is necessary to apply non-self-administered questionnaires, that is, through field interviewers.
+Thus, the offline mobile interview will allow us to conduct a face-to-face interview with the subject we are researching (CAPI: Computer Aided Personal Interview).
+In the past, this type of survey was conducted using a laptop, palm or notebook computer with a program installed that allowed the responses to be typed in using a keyboard.
+Many researchers even used Excel or Word to collect the data in the field, which were then transferred to SPSS or a data processing program.

-The Offline survey is useful when you want to collect data using a force of surveyors in the field and through the use of mobile-cellular technology, whether the interview site is conducted in remote locations where the online-Wifi connection, data network is not available or that the internet signal or data network is not one hundred percent guaranteed.
-Currently offline surveys are being used in agricultural census studies, electoral surveys in the remote locations, and also in urban centers such as shopping mall, hotels, etc. Thus, the offline survey demonstrates its full potential when the subject to be surveyed is located at remote locations, with no or limited internet connection.
+The offline survey is useful when you want to collect data using a force of field interviewers and through the use of mobile-cell technology, whether the interview site is in remote locations where the online or data network connection is not available, or the internet or data network signal is not 100% guaranteed.
+Currently in Latin America, offline surveys are being used in agricultural census studies, studies of peasant farms, electoral polls in the interior of the country, and also in urban centers such as shopping malls, hotel lobbies, etc. Thus, the offline survey shows its full potential when the subject to be surveyed is in remote places, with no or little internet connection.

-One of the advances made in the design of fourth generation cell phones and tablets is the possibility to collect the geographical location of the interview point, or what is technically referred to as the "Geolocation", i.e. the registering of the coordinates of latitude and longitude - according to international cartographic standards - of the point where the survey has been applied.
-To be able to collect the geolocation of each point where the survey is applied it is necessary that several conditions be given, 1) First that the device has a physical or virtual GPS, 2) Second that the satellite signal is strong enough to be able to detect it, since sometimes and for atmospheric reasons, the satellite signal is weak, 3) Third that the pollster activates the GPS of the cell phone or tablet at the time of the interview and 4) Fourth that the interview is applied in an appropriate place, since if applied in u n basement or enclosed office, the device will not be able to collect the geolocation.
+One of the advances achieved in the design of fourth generation cell phones and tablets is the possibility of collecting the geographic location of the point of the interview, or what is technically called "Geolocation", that is, the recording of the latitude and longitude coordinates - according to international cartographic standards - of the point where the survey has been applied.
+In order to collect the geolocation of each point where the survey is applied, several conditions must be met, 1) First, the device must have a physical or virtual GPS, 2) Second, the satellite signal must be strong enough to be able to detect it, given that sometimes and for atmospheric reasons, the satellite signal is weak, 3) Third, the interviewer activates the GPS on the cell phone or tablet at the time of the interview and 4) Fourth, the interview is applied in an appropriate place, because if it is applied in a basement or enclosed office, the device will not be able to collect the geolocation.

-Rotator offers two (2) modes for Mobile surveys: "Open" and "Closed".
+Rotator offers two (2) modes for mobile offline surveys: "Open" and "Closed".

-In the open survey there is no specific sample (Intentional or probabilistic), but anyone can be surveyed.
-This mode is ideal for massive surveys to be applied in shopping centers, events, congresses, etc. It is recommended to request the id or ID of the interviewee to avoid being surveyed more than once.
+In the open-ended offline survey there is no specific sample (Intentional or Probabilistic), but any person can be surveyed.
+This mode is ideal for massive surveys to be applied in shopping malls, events, congresses, etc. It is recommended to request the ID of the interviewee to avoid being surveyed more than once.

-In the closed survey, only people who are part of a database (intentional or probabilistic sample) can respond to it.
-The software will request an ID to identify the subject to survey and validate that the ID is registered in the participant base.
-The "closed" mode is ideal for household surveys with probabilistic samples, honeycomb studies to visit on site, store audits, named customer satisfaction surveys.
-In this mode the user can edit their data once uploaded and there is the possibility to keep the history of each interviewee over time.
+In the closed offline survey, only people who are part of a database (Intentional or Probabilistic Sample) can answer it.
+The software will ask for an ID to identify the subject to be surveyed and will validate that this ID is registered in the participants' database.
+The "closed" mode is ideal for household surveys with probability samples, honeycomb studies to visit on site, store audits, named customer satisfaction surveys.
+In this mode the user can edit their data once loaded and there is the possibility of maintaining the history of each respondent over time.
 (Longitudinal study)

-In the market today there are a large number of mobile application to conduct offline surveys (Apps for offline surveys) and to be applied on mobile devices, these Apps promise to collect the data in a 100% disconnected fashion.
-We have evaluated many of these Apps and what we have found, is that most of them lack of the many advanced features required by the Market Research Industry, both in the aspect of data validation, programming the flow of the questionnaire, as well as the support of professional features, such as quota control, management of participant databases, voice recording of the interview, real-time supervision of the field surveyors, among many other options that are required for profesionnal application.
-Here's our sincere assessment of these tools, we recommend that the researcher evaluate at least 5 of these Apps for offline surveys, and select those Apps that best suit the requirements of the Study, which may include: Complex skip logic, multimedia options such as photos and sound recording, unstructured data collection, etc. In addition to all this, it is important that the App for CAPI surveys to be selected has a good tech support and a professional development team to support it.
-Finally, that the price of the App fits the budget of the research project.
+Currently there are a large number of applications on the market or Apps to conduct surveys on mobile devices offline and that promise to make the data collection in a 100% disconnected.
+Our company has evaluated many of these applications and what we have found is that they lack many of the advanced options demanded by market research companies, both in the aspect of data validation, as in the management of the flow of the questionnaire, as well as the support of professional options such as quota control, the management of participant bases, voice recording of the interview, supervision of the work in real time by named user, among many other options that are required.
+Here is our sincere assessment of these tools for offline surveys, hoping that most of them will improve or disappear from the market.
+We recommend the researcher to evaluate at least 5 of these Apps for offline surveys, and select those that best suit the requirements of the Study, which may include: Complex flows and jump logic, need to take pictures in the field, record sounds or collect unstructured data.
+In addition to all this, it is important that the App for surveys to be selected has a good technical support and a professional development team to support it.
+Finally, that the price of the App is adjusted to the budget of the research project.